The Christchurch food scene might surprise and delight you!

-What I love about the rebuild and restoration of Christchurch is the passionate entrepreneurial chefs and cafe owners and the Cantabs who have come back to start their own businesses.
+What I love about the rebuild and restoration of Christchurch is the passionate entrepreneurial chefs and cafe owners and the Cantabrians who have come back to start their own businesses in the city as it recovers from the 2010 and 2011 earthquakes.
 They’re all mates too, it seems, recommending each other’s places or even consulting on menus.

-Here are 8 places I have eaten at, from boho cafes to kiwiana to the farmer’s market and fine dining with a twist, and I can recommend them all.
+Here are 8 great restaurants I have eaten at, from boho cafes to Maori cuisine to the farmer’s market and fine dining with a twist, and I can recommend them all.

 Photos first and reviews below…